Sacramento proposes city's highest-ever police budget, bucks 'defund' trend

 The budget also proposes $880,740 for "less-than-lethal" equipment.

-The mammoth new budget flies in defiance of a trend seen across the country, with at least 18 major cities reducing their police budgets over the past year, according to Bloomberg.
+The mammoth new budget flies in defiance of a trend seen across the country, with at least 18 major cities reducing their police budgets over the past year.

 However, 24 cities increased their police spending for fiscal 2021, as well, including Atlanta, Omaha and Phoenix.